pelican-eggs/games-steamcmd/satisfactory/README.md

 - [*Advanced*] Configurable networking and server branch settings.

 > [!NOTE]
-> As of Satisfactory v1.0, most server settings have moved from being configured in the Egg to being configured via the in-game admin UI.\
+> As of Satisfactory v1.0, most server settings have moved from being configured in the Egg to being configured via the in-game Server Manager.\
 > Please see [Server Initialization](#server-initialization) for what settings can be configured in-game.

 ___